900 series (bowling)

-A 900 series refers to three consecutive perfect games bowled by an individual bowler.
+A 900 series in ten-pin bowling refers to three consecutive perfect games bowled by an individual bowler.
 A 300 is a perfect score in one game, thus a player's maximum possible score would be 900 in a series of three consecutive games (the typical number of games in a single league session).
 To achieve the feat, a bowler would have to bowl 36 consecutive strikes.